-The hardware trigger system (TRG) was designed to satisfy the following requirements at the target luminosity:
+The hardware trigger system (TRG) was designed to satisfy the following requirements at the nominal design luminosity of $8 \times 10^{35} cm^{-2} s^{-1}$:

-- high efficiency for hadronic events from $\Upsilon(nS) \to B\bar{B}$ and from continuum
+- high efficiency for hadronic events from $Y(S) \to BB$ and from continuum

 - a maximum average trigger rate of 30 kHz

-- a fixed latency of 4.5 μs
+- a fixed latency of 4.5 μ s

 - a timing precision of less than 10 ns

 - a trigger configuration that is flexible and robust

 Figure 7.1 shows an overview of the system.
-The CDC and ECL take a major role to trigger charged particles and photons.
-The KLM triggers muons and the TOP measures event timing precisely.
-The information from sub detector triggers are send to the Global Reconstruction Logic (GRL) for the matching and the final trigger decision is made at the Global Decision Logic (GDL).
-Although TRG has been developed following the original design, further upgrades are needed to satisfy the requirements with the target luminosity, due to the higher beam originated background rate than the initial expectation.
-In addition, it is important to trigger the non-B physics with low multiplicity of the final state particles, such as physics with tau, dilepton, and dark/new particles searches.
+The CDC and ECL take a major role to trigger charged particles and photon.
+The KLM triggers muon and the TOP measures event timing precisely.
+The information from sub detector triggers are send to the Global Reconstruction Logic (GRL) for the matching and final trigger decision is made at the Global Decision Logic (GDL).
+Although TRG is working well at present as originally designed, further upgrade is needed to satisfy the requirements with the nominal design luminosity or the higher luminosity, due to the higher beam originated background rate than the initial expectation.
+In addition, it is important to keep high efficiency of the non-B physics with low multiplicity of the final state particles, such as physics with tau, dilepton, and dark/new particles searches.
 In order to achieve that, several upgrades are planned for both hardware and firmware with various time schedules.